mskj28/Trade-Thong/README.md

    DB_NAME=cinema
    ```
 7. Setup Database
-8. ```md
-   6.1.
+   - 6.1.
 Open MySQL
-   6.2.
+   - 6.2.
 Run the SQL script provided in this project
    6.3.
 This will create all required tables, views, and sample data
 9. Run Backend
    ``` bash